Enjoy a slice.

 Snowflakes in spring simply drop for a visit,

-to say, “Enjoy the sun and the heat-they’re exquisite.
+to say, “Enjoy the sun.
+She’s quite exquisite.

-And in July, August, and September, you’ll think of today
+And in July and August, you’ll think of today

 and long to remember-the snowflakes in spring.”